n00begon/phaser-jam-template/README.md

 ### credits

-The credits scene is where you can write about the team who made it and the gamejam it was created for.
+The credits scene is where you can write about the team who made it and the game jam it was created for.

 ### license